 - Establish principles for creating and standards for storing each type of document along with their risk management approaches and review techniques.

 - Create folders with labels in accordance with ISO and Kaizen – 5S standards.

 - Organize documents according to accounting principles and store them on these folders.

 - Monthly or quarterly check the adequacy, legality, rationality and validity of each category of document; make reports on shortcomings, risks (including those due to loss or inadequacy of documents, record errors, inadequacy of compliance reports, faulty or irrational data, etc.) and solutions; make independent reports to submit to all relevant management authorities.

 - Timely complete faulty documents or reports.

-- Establish storing regulations, manuals on how to organize and use the documentation system, and principles and professional skills for managing administrative works and for organizing and completing forms and documents.
+- Establish storing regulations, manuals on how to organize and use the documentation system, and principles and professional skills for managing administrative works as well as organizing and completing forms and documents.

 - Keep electronic copies of important records and documents for coordinating and reporting purposes.

-Enterprises must declare and submit monthly, quarterly, and annual tax reports and make tax finalization reports on:
+Regarding tax procedures, Enterprises must declare and submit monthly, quarterly and annual tax reports and make tax finalization reports on: